davidcornewell/speechcapture/README.md

   // Removes long pauses from the captured output.
   compressPauses: false,

+  // Do not capture any data, just speech detection events.
+The result audio result type is automatically set to speechcapture.AUDIO_RESULT_TYPE.DETECTION_ONLY.
+  detectOnly: false

   // Specifies the type of result produce when speech is captured.
   // For convenience, use the speechcapture.AUDIO_RESULT_TYPE constants to set this parameter:
   // -WAV_BLOB - WAV encoded Audio blobs
   // -WEBAUDIO_AUDIOBUFFER - Web Audio API AudioBuffers
-  // -RAW_DATA - Raw float audio data in arrays
+  // -RAW_DATA - Float32Arrays with the raw audio data
   audioResultType: speechcapture.AUDIO_RESULT_TYPE.WAV_BLOB
   audioContext: null

+  // Prefer audio input using getUserMedia and use cordova-plugin-audioinput only as a fallback.
+Only useful if both are supported by the current platform.
+  preferGUM: false,

   // Use window.alert and/or window.console to show errors
   debugAlerts: false,